hunorg/L-System-Studio/README.md

 # L-System Studio

-L-System Studio is an interactive web application built with Elm, designed to help users explore and visualize L-systems.
-With its intuitive graphical user interface, users can easily create, modify, and experiment with different L-system rules, and visualize the resulting fractals in real-time.
+This is an interactive web application built with Elm, designed to help users explore and visualize L-systems.

-## Features

-- Easy-to-use graphical interface for designing L-systems
-- Support for various L-system rules, including context-sensitive and parametric L-systems
-- Real-time visualization of L-system fractals as you modify rules
-- Extensive symbol set for geometric interpretations (see [Symbols](#symbols) section)
-- Customizable rendering settings, including line width, colors, and angles

 ## Sample output: